Argentine National Anthem: History

-The first Argentine national anthem was the "Patriotic March", published on 15 November 1810 in the Gazeta de Buenos Ayres.
-It had lyrics by Esteban de Luca and music by Blas Parera.
-This original composition made no reference to the name of Argentina (the country was not formally named "República Argentina" until 1826, although it was referred to as such) or an independentist will, and talked instead about Spain being conquered by France in the Peninsular War, the absolutist restoration begun by the Council of Regency, and the need to keep the republican freedoms achieved so far in the Americas: "Spain was victim / of the plotting Gaul / because to the tyrants / she bent her neck / If there treachery / has doomed a thousands cities / let sacred freedom and union reign here / Let the father to the sons / be able to say / enjoy rights / that I did not enjoy".
+The earliest national song of Buenos Aires was a "Patriotic March", published on 15 November 1810 in the government newspaper, Gazeta de Buenos Ayres.
+Even though the publication is anonymous, it is generally believed that Esteban de Luca wrote the poem and Blas Parera (1776–1840) contributed the music.
+This original composition made no reference to the name of Argentina (the national entity led by Buenos Aires did not became a stable nation-state designated as "República Argentina" until 1861; the national song predated the country and much contributed to its establishment) or to any politically independent entity.
+The poem primarily addressed France's subjugation of Spain in the Peninsular War, the absolutist restoration begun by the Council of Regency, and the need to keep the republican freedoms achieved so far in the Americas: "Spain was victim / of the plotting Gaul / because to the tyrants / she bent her neck / If there treachery / has doomed a thousands cities / let sacred freedom and union reign here / Let the father to the sons / be able to say / enjoy rights / that I did not enjoy".

 In mid-1812, the ruling triumvirate ordered the Buenos Aires Cabildo to commission a national anthem.
 Cayetano Rodríguez, a Franciscan friar, wrote a text that was approved on 4 August.
-The Catalan musician Blas Parera, music director of the local theater, set it to music and performed it for the first time with the orchestra he conducted on 1 November.
+The Catalan musician Blas Parera, music director of the local theater, set it to music, and conducted the premiere in the theater on 1 November.